This blog is part of the SCOPE: Partner Qualification Blog Series. All series content is powered by insights from our community experts.

 Step 4: Establish Clear SMART Goals

-Setting Specific, Measurable, Achievable, Relevant, and Time-bound goals with your partner ensures alignment and driving tangible results.
-Clear objectives help both parties understand what success looks like and how to get there together,
+Setting Specific, Measurable, Achievable, Relevant, and Time-bound (SMART) goals with your partner ensures alignment and driving tangible results.
+This step connects directly with the Champion and Executive Stakeholder components of the SCOPE framework.

 “I think showing up and putting in the time and effort to the partnership, and setting clear SMART goals where both parties are taking action is key.
 If you don’t see that, you either need a new champion or need to focus your efforts elsewhere.” – Kelly Gindlesperger